GoogleChrome/web.dev/src/site/content/en/fast/content-delivery-networks/index.md

 ## How to setup and configure a CDN

-Ideally a CDN should be used to serve your entire site.
+Ideally you should use a CDN to serve your entire site.
 At a high-level, the setup process for this consists of signing up with a CDN provider, then updating your CNAME DNS record to point at the CDN provider.
 For example, the CNAME record for `www.example.com` might point to `example.my-cdn.com`.
 As a result of this DNS change, traffic to your site will be routed through the CDN.

 If using a CDN to serve all resources is not an option, a CDN can be configured to only serve a subset of resources - for example, only static resources.
 This is accomplished by creating a separate CNAME record that will only be used for resources that should be served by the CDN.
 For example, creating a `static.example.com` CNAME record that points to `example.my-cdn.com`.
 The URLs of resources that should be served by the CDN should be rewritten to point at the `static.example.com` subdomain that you just created.